weigertlab/biophysics_imaging_retreat_2022/README.md

 - StarDist jupyter notebooks https://github.com/stardist/stardist/tree/master/examples/2D

 ## Part 1 curriculum
-1. Intro + look at the dataset in napari (5 mins).
+1. Intro + look at the dataset in napari + intro to napari (10 mins).
-1. Use pretrained Fluo StarDist model for predictions in napari plugin, show failure (5 mins).
+3. Use pretrained Fluo StarDist model for predictions in napari plugin, show failure (5 mins).
-1. (Rough annotation of one image (ddF8BF_crop_1_10.tif) in napari by participant (30s) + train a model with that (5 mins))
+4. (Rough annotation of one image (ddF8BF_crop_1_10.tif) in napari by participant (30s) + train a model with that (5 mins))
-1. Annotation of one image (ddF8BF_crop_1_10.tif) in napari + train a model (10 mins).
+5. Annotation of one image (ddF8BF_crop_1_10.tif) in napari + train a model (10 mins).
-1. Data augmentations for one image + train a model (10 mins).
+6. Data augmentations for one image + train a model (10 mins).
     - show different data augmetation transforms (and ask audience for input).
-1. Start training on full data (10 mins), during that
+7. Start training on full data (10 mins), during that
     - StarDist method
     - explain train-val-test
     - overfitting
     - early-stopping

-1. Segment unannotated images with jupyter notebook, using a model pretrained on the yeast dataset [3_prediction.ipynb](https://github.com/stardist/stardist/blob/master/examples/2D/3_prediction.ipynb) OR again in napari plugin.
+1. Segment unannotated images with jupyter notebook, using a model pretrained on the yeast dataset in napari plugin.
 (5 mins)

 Backup:
 - Interactive watershed-based segmentation in Fiji (8 bit, denoise with median, (blur sigma 2), opening 3, invert, interactive watershed).